Sun rise behind the infinity pool

 2nd separate toilet

-1 games room with separate TV, Ninetendo Wii, that can accommodate two others if required
+1 games room with double sofa bed, separate flatscreen TV, Ninetendo Wii, that can accommodate two others if required

 Large open plan living/dining/kitchen area with views over the valley